selganor74/DDDTools.ts/README.md

 ### 0.0.12 2016 05 31

 * Fixed a bug in Factory.createObjectFromState.
 It was not reconstituting correctly Dates and Regular Expressions.
-* Fixed a type in package.json main field.
+* Fixed a typo in package.json main field.
+* Minor README.md updates

 ### 0.0.11 2016 05 25